 1. Keep your Transplant Center Updated

-It’s important to tell your transplant center if anything changes in your life, such as:
+It’s important to tell your transplant coordinator if anything changes in your life, such as:

 2. Make Sure that the Transplant Center can Contact You or your Family Members